About renal (kidney) cancer

 Huge unmet medical need

-Every year approximately 270 000 people are diagnosed with renal cancer worldwide.
-In Sweden, approximately 1 000 people are diagnosed with the disease each year.
+Every year approximately 270 000 people are diagnosed with renal cancer worldwide and in Sweden, about 1 000 people are diagnosed with the disease each year.

 Renal cancer is more common among men than women.
-80 percent of the patients are between the age of 40 and 69 at diagnosis.
-The median age for diagnosis is 63 years, even if the disease sometimes (but seldom) can be found in patients younger than 40 years of age.
+80 percent of the patients are between the age of 40 and 69 at diagnosis and the median age for diagnosis is 63 years.

 Renal cancer can be divided into different types.
 The therapy with orellanine is expected to have effect on the most common types of renal cancer; clear-cell carcinoma and papillary renal carcinoma.
 Approximately 90 percent of the patients are affected by these two types.